Most of our collection must be consulted onsite at 395 Wellington Street in downtown Ottawa. Documents must remain in the consultation rooms.

 If you have any trouble finding what you need, please Ask Us a Question.

-Onsite clients can request published material using the AMICUS OPAC catalogue, which is available through the public computers on the 2nd and 3rd floor.
+Clients can request published material using the Aurora catalogue, which is available online.
 Retrievals usually take between two to three working hours.
 The waiting period may be longer if the requested materials are stored in another building.

 Published material is delivered to the Pick-Up Shelves in the Textual Documents Consultation Room on the 3rd floor.